Retrieving Uploads

 uploaded_file.read

-also useful if you want to pass additional parameters to Storage#open
+also useful if you want to pass additional parameters to Storage#open, which

 will depend on the storage.
 For example, if you're using S3 storage and